kbose28/FarmTest/cran-comments.md

 R CMD check results
 -------------------

--   There were NO ERRORs, WARNINGs or NOTEs.
+-   There were NO ERRORs, WARNINGs

-These words are spelled correctly.
+-   1 NOTE: New maintainer: Koushiki Bose <koush.bose@gmail.com> Old
+    maintainer(s): Koushiki Bose <bose@princeton.edu>

+An email has been sent from the old maintainer confirming this change.

 Downstream dependencies
 -----------------------